 Dorf Ketal has discovered new technology for improving performance of non-regenerative H2S scavenging chemistries.
 The new technology is now available to reduce the cost and improve the efficiency for most of the chemistries used in applications ranging from upstream production and transport to crude oil refining and finished product transport e.g. asphalt/bitumen.

-MAXSCAV™ Talon is 2nd generation catalyst technology designed specifically for treatment of H2S in natural gas in contact towers, bubble towers and UltraFab systems.
-Click here to find out more.
+MAXSCAV™ 2nd generation catalyst technology is designed specifically for treatment of H2S in natural gas in contact towers, bubble towers and UltraFab systems.

 MEA-triazine is the most commonly used chemistry for applications requiring a non-regenerative H2S scavenger.
 Other chemistries are available (MMA-triazine, Glyoxal, zinc-based, iron-based, and others) but MEA-triazine has the highest market share because it is the lowest cost in use solution.
 Triazines are low cost in use despite the fact that the molar efficiency of the chemistry in capturing H2S is significantly below theoretical maximum efficiency.